 Home » Blog » Dinner at Annalakshmi

 Eat for free? these are the words which came through my mind after dining at Annalakshmi this evening.
 Whats more, this is the place where mum always wanted to dine at for the last month (which in turn resulted in 3-4 unsuccessful Hillstreet visits over the weeks).
 Uniquely, this is unlike any other restaurant.
 Firstly as it serves only indian vegetarian food & secondly, it is run all by volunteers.
 Whats the catch? – There are no prices on menu & you get to pay whatever amount you like!
 Furthermore, all proceeds will go in benefit for Charity.
 The spread is relatively good, though I will usually need double the usual serving portions to fill me up.
-Depsite being purely volunteeraily, the kitchen is hygienic with an ‘A’ grade in cleaniness.
+Despite being purely voluntarily, the kitchen is hygienic with an ‘A’ grade in cleanliness.
 Service was fast, friendly & responsive, moreover the place is very well decorated & furnished with a rather indian palace ambience & distinctive aromatic scent.

 The interesting thing is the bill payment part, where you can pay any amount you seem fit.
 Whats more, even Visa payment options are available though cash is often the popular mode of payment here.